systemjs/systemjs/docs/architecture.md

 From a conceptual viewpoint, the above are given allowance by virtue of the fact that the module loader specification itself effectively makes these assumptions.
-The ability to set a translate hook in the loader as provided by the specification is already equivalent to inline eval permissions.
+The ability to set a translate hook in the loader as provided by the specification is already equivalent to accepting inline eval permissions.

 For practical purposes, SystemJS provides configuration options to support all of the above features: